FightPandemics/FightPandemics/README.md

 5. Run `docker-compose up` and goto `localhost:3000` in the browser.

 To check the API documentation which is automatically generated using [fastify-oas](https://www.npmjs.com/package/fastify-oas) , go to `http://localhost:8000/documentation`

+## Adding NPM dependencies to package.json

+Note that whenever you add a new NPM dependency, you must run `npm install` from within the container.
+This is because NPM dependency installs may not necessarily be cross-platform.
+There are two ways that you can install the dependencies within the container:

+### Backend
+Run `docker-compose run backend-service npm install`, or `cd` into the `backend` directory and run `npm run install-docker`.

+### Client
+Run `docker-compose run client npm install`, or `cd` into the `client` directory and run `npm run install-docker`.

+Be sure to also commit any changes to the `package-lock.json` so that dependencies used by third-parties are also locked to specific versions.